Healthplan Spain

 In the event that you are visiting multiple countries, you must apply at the Consulate of the country you will be spending the most time in.

-If you are visiting multiple Schengen countries and will not have a main destination and will be spending an equal amount of time between each country, you should apply at the Consulate of the country you will be entering first.
+If you are visiting multiple Schengen countries and will not have a main destination and will be spending an equal amount of time in each country, you should apply at the Consulate of the country you will be entering first.

-At the time of writing the fees for the Schengen Business Visa are between €35 and €80 per applicant.
+At the time of writing, the fees for the Schengen Business Visa are between €35 and €80 per applicant.

-You will need to present certain documentation during your appointment including:-
+You will need to present certain documentation during your appointment including:

 • A bank statement to show that you have sufficient funds to sustain your visit.
 You will need to have at least €100 for each day you intend to visit.